vinayh/blog/content/post/intro-clojure-web.md

 lastmod = "2019-10-12"
-description = "A tutorial to get beginners to Clojure or web development acquainted with using Compojure and Heroku." keywords = [] title = "Intro to backend web dev with Clojure [incomplete]"
+description = "A tutorial to get beginners to Clojure or web development acquainted with using Compojure and Heroku." keywords = [] title = "Clojure web dev"

 +++
-(This tutorial was first given as a talk at a Michigan Hackers event on 2015-07-23.
+(This tutorial is INCOMPLETE, but was first given in its complete form as a talk at a Michigan Hackers event on 2015-07-23.
 See my slides [here](https://github.com/vinayh/clojure-web-talk).
 I have explained the first portion of the content here in more depth.)

 I will start by talking about some basics of Clojure, then move onto explaining the fundamental purpose of a backend in web development, and finish with a demo of a simple web app (with complete code) that you can deploy to Heroku with a one-click button or try out on another platform of your choice.